parekhrohan21/tableau_masterclass/README.md

 Here I am going to solve my tableau practice for tableau

-I will add the csv files here
+I will add the csv files here.
 We can use tableau or power BI.